-Clement Girardot is a French freelance investigative reporter based in Tbilisi, Georgia.
+Clement Girardot is a French freelance investigative reporter who writes in-depth international stories.

 Clement Girardot